jehan199/Planes-For-Trains/README.md

 # Top 20 Metros Mapview Function

 Now we can start actaully generating the maps.
 This first map plots each of the metro area and ranks them by color based on the passenger volume.
-To view these visualizations click the following link:

 ```
 mapview(Top_20_Candidates.,zcol ='Total_Passengers_Flying_From', at = c(250000,500000,750000,1000000,1300000,1600000))